 Achieving livability will take proactive planning by local governments that recognize the potential regional impacts of even seemingly small local decisions.
 One of ON TO 2050's highest priorities is to promote comprehensive planning in communities across our seven counties—including the development of comprehensive plans, consistent ordinances and regulations, and trained decision makers.

 ON TO 2050 also recommends supporting local planning through grant programs, infrastructure investments to implement plans, technical assistance, and collaboration between municipalities on shared priorities.
 CMAP provides a number of resources that help local governments to strengthen each of these.

 Technical assistance program

-With funding from a Sustainable Communities Regional Planning grant by the U.S. Department of Housing and Urban Development (HUD), CMAP launched the Local Technical Assistance (LTA) program, which involves providing planning, and in some cases financial, assistance to communities across the Chicago metropolitan region to undertake planning projects that advance the principles of ON TO 2050.
+With funding from a Sustainable Communities Regional Planning grant by the U.S. Department of Housing and Urban Development (HUD), CMAP launched the technical assistance program, which involves providing planning, and in some cases financial, assistance to communities across the Chicago metropolitan region to undertake planning projects that advance the principles of ON TO 2050.

 CMAP has initiated over 200 local projects with local governments, nonprofits, and intergovernmental organizations to address local issues at the intersection of transportation, land use, and housing, including the natural environment, economic growth, and community development.
 Common projects include updating municipal comprehensive plans and zoning ordinances, developing sub-area plans for specific commercial or industrial districts, sustainability plans, and parking management planning.

-CMAP's Local Ordinances and Toolkits program develops resources that help municipalities to develop policies that support the goals of ON TO 2050, guiding them through the process from study to approval on a variety of topics such as parking regulation, local food production, and more.
-Particularly relevant to land use and zoning is a toolkit on form-based codes.
+CMAP created sample local ordinances and toolkits that help municipalities to develop policies that support the goals of ON TO 2050.
+These resources guide communities through the process from study to approval on a variety of topics such as parking regulation and form-based codes.